bufferapp/android-clean-architecture-boilerplate/readme.md

 ### Presentation

 This layer's responsibilty is to handle the presentation of the User Interface, but at the same time knows nothing about the user interface itself.
 This layer has no dependance on the Android Framework, it is a pure Kotlin module.
-Each Presenter class that is created implements the [Presenter](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/BasePresenter.kt) interface defined within an instance of a contract - in this case the [BrowseContract](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/browse/BrowseBufferoosContract.kt), which also contains an interface for the [View](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/BaseView.kt) interface.
+Each ViewModel class that is created implements the ViewModel class found within the Architecture components library.
+This ViewModel can then be used by the UI layer to communicate with UseCases and retrieve data.
+The [BrowseBufferoosViewModel]() returns an instance of a Resource which contains data that can be used by the UI - this includes the [ResourceState](), data to be used by the UI and a message if required (for error states).

-When a Presenter is constructed, an instance of this View is passed in.
-This view is then used and the presenter is set for it using the implemented [setPresenter()](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/browse/BrowseBufferoosPresenter.kt#L15) call.

-The presenters use an instance of a [SingleUseCase](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/domain/src/main/java/org/buffer/android/boilerplate/domain/interactor/ObservableUseCase.kt) from the Domain layer to retrieve data.
+The ViewModels use an instance of a [FlowableUseCase](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/domain/src/main/java/org/buffer/android/boilerplate/domain/interactor/FlowableUseCase.kt) from the Domain layer to retrieve data.
 Note here that there is no direct name reference to the UseCase that we are using - we do inject an instance of the [GetBufferoos](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/domain/src/main/java/org/buffer/android/boilerplate/domain/interactor/browse/GetBufferoos.kt) UseCase, however.

-The presenter receives data from the Domain layer in the form of a [Bufferoo](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/model/BufferooView.kt).
+The ViewModel receives data from the Domain layer in the form of a [Bufferoo](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/model/BufferooView.kt).
 These instances are mapped to instance of this layers model, which is a BufferooView using the [BufferooMapper](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/mapper/BufferooMapper.kt).

 ### Domain